 - 2.4.
-The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
-(Core) - 2.4.a.
-At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program: (Core)
+The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration. ^(Core) - 2.4.a.
+Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time specified below for administration of the program.
+This may be time spent by the program director only or divided between the program director and one or more associate (or assistant) program directors. ^(Core)